Get Your Djibouti Tourist e-Visa Online Now

 - A stay or transit of 1 - 14 days

 - A short stay of 15 - 90 days

 First of all, let’s cover the visa policy of Djibouti.
 You will find it pretty lenient.
 There are three categories of travelers.
 Unfortunately, the first one is rather short.
 It includes the citizens of Singapore who are visa exempt.
 As a result, they can travel to Djibouti with only their passport.
-Some treaty was signed with Kenya so that its citizens can travel to Djibouti without a visa, but it is yet to be enforced.
+A treaty was once signed with Kenya so that its citizens could travel to Djibouti without a visa, but it is yet to be enforced.

 The second category is formed by the people who are eligible for a Djibouti visa on arrival.
-In this category are all nationalities, except for Singaporeans, of course.
+The rest of the world's nationalities are included in this category, except for Singaporeans.
 However, you will find information online that visas on arrival are no longer available, but that is not true.
 The system was supposed to be replaced by the electronic visa system, but it is still in place.
 You will not be granted one if you do not have a return or onward flight ticket.
 Keep in mind that the airline you are traveling with will sell you a ticket, and you will be informed that it is refundable.
 In reality, it is not.

 Last but not least, the people who are eligible for a visa on arrival, which is all of them, also qualify for an electronic visa.
 The system was introduced on 18th of February 2018, and its purpose was to entirely replace the visa on arrival system.
 That is yet to happen.
 To apply for a Djibouti eVisa, you need a passport that is valid for at least another 6 months from the date of arrival in Djibouti, as well as a return/onward flight ticket.
 The document allows you to remain in the country for no more than 31 days.
 Keep in mind that a Djibouti eVisa is valid only if you enter the country via the Ambouli International Airport.